 A Place to Thrive

 ChildServe provides 24-hour skilled nursing care in a family-focused environment.
-We care for children who are unable to live at home due to their complex medical needs.
-Our intensive medical and nursing services support children and young adults with a variety of conditions.
-Along with expert medical care, we provide onsite therapy and medical equipment support to help each child live a full life.
+We care for children, teens, and young adults who are unable to live at home due to their complex medical needs.
+Our intensive medical and nursing services support individuals with a variety of conditions.
+Along with expert medical care, we provide onsite therapy and medical equipment support to help each child and young adult live a full life.